An Introduction to Private Real Estate

 Because these types of investments typically involve pooling funds with other investors and relying on a management team to make investment decisions, you have limited control over specific properties and decision-making processes.
 Private real estate investments will involve layers of fees, too, which is something you’ll want to keep in mind as you evaluate options.
 Most real estate transactions involve leverage, an important topic we didn’t get to address.
 Leverage is typically used to increase the return potential but it also introduces interest rate risk.
 There may also be conflicts and lack of transparency between investors, management team, vendors, partners, and other third parties hired to build or manage properties.

 If you’d like to talk with a financial advisor about options and how they fit into your financial picture, you may be interested in talking with a Compound Financial Advisor.
-We help people in tech — at companies like Stripe, Discord, and OpenAI — make smart decisions about their money.
+We help entrepreneurs, professionals and retirees make smart decisions about their money.
 Schedule an intro call here.